 Complete a Drug and Alcohol Course

-New drivers must complete a course that covers the dangers and legal consequences of driving under the influence of alcohol and illicit drugs.
-The course is also known as a Drug, Alcohol and Traffic Awareness (DATA) course or a Traffic Law and Substance Abuse Education (TLSAE) course.
+New drivers 18 and up in Florida must complete mandatory lessons that focus on the dangers and legal consequences of driving under the influence of alcohol and illicit drugs.
+These programs are also known as Traffic Law and Substance Abuse Education or the Drug, Alcohol and Traffic Awareness (DATA) course.
+You can complete the four-hour DATA course online using your computer, laptop, tablet or smartphone.

 Pass Vision and Hearing Tests

-You must pass vision and hearing tests to get your driver's license.
-If you need to wear corrective lenses (contacts or glasses) or a hearing aid to pass the test, a restriction will be added to your license that requires you to always wear them while driving.
+If you need to wear corrective lenses (contacts or glasses) or a hearing aid to pass the test, a restriction will be added to your license that says you must always wear them while driving.

 You can take the vision and hearing tests in person at a Florida Department of Highway Safety and Motor Vehicles (FLHSMV) location.